New York · FSR

 Fire & Smoke Restoration Certification in New York

 Earn your Fire & Smoke Restoration certification online and self-paced through NISCR, with a same-day certificate for New York technicians.
 Fire and smoke cleanup is a critical restoration trade across New York, where dense urban housing and aging electrical systems drive structure-fire losses.
-This keyword-rich credential demonstrates skill in soot removal, smoke deodorization, and contents restoration.
+This credential demonstrates skill in soot removal, smoke deodorization, and contents restoration.

 100% online & self-paced — your certificate the same day, anywhere in New York.